If you have suffered a foot injury in an accident that wasn’t your fault, you may be entitled to make a claim for personal injury compensation.

 |Modest foot injury, fractures or lacerations which heal completely||Up to £10,780|

-Some foot or toe injuries can lead to long-term pain and a risk of long-term conditions such as arthritis and there can be the added risk of fusion surgery in some instances.
+Some foot or toe injuries can lead to long-term pain and an increased risk of long-term conditions such as arthritis and there can be the added risk of fusion surgery in some instances.
 Alternatively, depending on the type of injury you have suffered, you might end up with some scarring to your foot.

 You are entitled to pursue a compensation claim if whether your condition is temporary or permanent and whether or not it is major or minor.
 If it can be proven the accident was someone else’s fault then it is worthwhile getting in touch with a personal injury lawyer.